What is an HOA and How Do They Work?

 Why are Homeowners Associations Created?

-The developer of the project has the responsibility initially, and it is in their best interests to make sure the community is an excellent place to live.
 If the development looks good, it will be easier for them to sell their newly built homes.
-This allows the developer to continue keeping a presence in the community while still constructing properties.
+This allows the developer to keep a presence in the community while constructing properties.

 History of HOAs